nklayman/vue-cli-plugin-electron-builder/docs/guide/README.md

 # Quick Start

 ::: warning Important
-Your app must be created with Vue-CLI 3 (vue create my-app), will not work with Vue-CLI 2 (vue init webpack my-app)!
+Your app must be created with Vue-CLI 3 or 4 (vue create my-app), will not work with Vue-CLI 2 (vue init webpack my-app)!
 :::

 ## Installation

-Open a terminal in the directory of your app created with Vue-CLI 3.
+Open a terminal in the directory of your app created with Vue-CLI 3 or 4 (4 is recommended).

 Then, install and invoke the generator of vue-cli-plugin-electron-builder by running: